MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/asysco-zos-migration-content.md

 - With Azure Site Recovery, you pay for each protected instance.
 If VMs in server sets are clones, only one instance needs to participate in Site Recovery.

-- Azure SQL Database uses [Hyperscale or Business Critical](/azure/azure-sql/database/service-tiers-general-purpose-business-critical) tiers in this solution, for high input/output operations per second (IOPS) and high uptime SLA.
+- Azure SQL Database uses [hyperscale or business critical](/azure/azure-sql/database/service-tiers-general-purpose-business-critical) tiers in this solution, for high input/output operations per second (IOPS) and high uptime SLA.
 For pricing information, see [Azure SQL Database pricing](https://azure.microsoft.com/pricing/details/sql-database/single/).

 - This solution works best with Premium SSD or Ultra Managed Disks.
 For pricing information, see [Managed Disks pricing](https://azure.microsoft.com/pricing/details/managed-disks/).